Freshjohn32/clarity-mintmuse/README.md

 ## Contract Interface

+### Collections
+- create-collection: Create a new limited edition collection
+- mint-collection-nft: Mint an NFT within a collection
+- get-collection: Get collection details
+- get-collection-tokens: Get tokens in a collection

 ### Minting
 - mint-nft: Create new NFT with metadata
+- batch-mint: Mint multiple NFTs in one transaction
 - get-token-uri: Get NFT metadata URI

 ### Trading